Colorado Grande Casino

 Why does she haunt this building?

 Perhaps she died unexpectedly from disease or an accident.
-As she loves to sing, perhaps she entertained at musical events held on the third floor ballroom.
+As she loves to sing, perhaps she entertained at musical events on the third floor ballroom.
 Perhaps she had dreams of making it on stage, but died suddenly before she could do so.
-Sometimes people involved in the arts have a hard time giving up their dream, when they die unexpectedly.
+Sometimes people involved in the arts have a hard time giving up their dreams, when they die unexpectedly.

 Who is the male entity seen with her?
 Perhaps he was attached to Maggie in some way.
 He could’ve been Maggie’s co-worker, boyfriend, brother or friend.
 Sometimes spirits hang around a place because their loved ones have chosen to stay earthbound.
-Perhaps they died together suddenly in an accident, or he died around the same time that Maggie did, which would explain why they can see each other in the same plain of existence.
+Perhaps they died together suddenly in an accident, or he died around the same time that Maggie did, which would explain why they can see each other in the same plane of existence.

 MANIFESTATIONS